Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 I'm happy with that.

-There were a few mall dents in the fender, so I stripped the door and worked the dents:
+There were a few small dents in the fender, so I stripped the paint and worked the dents:

 Sanded and touched up with glazing putty: